-The following is a review of what I consider to be the best underwater camera for snorkeling right now: The Olympus Tough TG 6.
+The following is a review of what I consider to be the best underwater camera for snorkeling right now: The Olympus Tough TG 6, as well as a handful of other cameras that I think are worth consideration.

 I got my first drugstore underwater film camera when I was 12 years old (a Fujifilm) and since then have used a variety of different digital cameras.